Shubham6429/retail-sales-mysql-analysis/README.md

 The project was done to practice writing real-world SQL queries focused on data cleaning, exploration, and business-style analysis.

 The database was created manually in MySQL Workbench, and all queries were written independently as part of hands-on SQL practice.

+# Project Objectives

+1.Understand the structure and distribution of retail sales data

+2.Perform data cleaning to ensure data quality

+3.Conduct exploratory data analysis (EDA) using SQL

+4.Answer business-driven questions related to sales, customers, and trends

+5.Strengthen practical SQL skills using MySQL 8.0